What is security sensitive ammonium nitrate (SSAN)?

 - It is important that the particular details of the products to be imported or exported are accurately described.
 Applicants should refer to products by the authorised name, and include the Classification Code and the United Nations (UN) Number.

-- Resources Safety will take into account the activities and nature of the work at the storage site, the storage of any dangerous goods and separation distances to determine the maximum quantities that can be stored at any one time.
+- The department will take into account the activities and nature of the work at the storage site, the storage of any dangerous goods and separation distances to determine the maximum quantities that can be stored at any one time.

 - Failure to provide the required documentation will delay processing of applications.
 Most applications are dealt with within 20 business days.